-In order to better understand myelofibrosis (MF), it helps to first have a basic understanding of the bone marrow and its many functions.
+In order to better understand myelofibrosis (MF), it helps to know about the bone marrow and its many functions.
 The bone marrow is the spongy tissue inside the bones that houses red blood cells, white blood cells, and platelets.
 Stem cells are immature cells in the bone marrow that become these blood cells.
-Each of these cell types serves a critical function in the body.
-Red blood cells carry oxygen to tissues; white blood cells fight infections; and platelets help in clotting.
+Each of these cell types serves a critical function in the body:

+- · Red blood cells carry oxygen to tissues

+- White blood cells fight infections

+- Platelets help in clotting